skoconnor1/Capstone-2/README.md

  The folder "SavedFiles" contains files and images that I saved throughout the project, such as pickled dataframes.

- The folders "DataWrangling," "EDA," and "MachineLearning" contain my jupyter notebooks with code.
+ The folders "DataWrangling," "EDA," and "MachineLearning" contain my jupyter notebooks with my code.